- TLA Awards & Scholarships

 Jeanette & Jim Larson Grant

-Longtime TLA member Jeanette Larson and her architect husband, Jim, established this fund to help a public library or public library branch annually acquire materials in the mystery genre to delight their customers.
+Longtime TLA member Jeanette Larson and her late husband, Jim, an architect, established this fund to help a public library or public library branch annually acquire materials in the mystery genre to delight their customers.
 Jeanette is a well-known library consultant, children’s services specialist, and author with work experience at the Mesquite Public Library, Austin Public Library, and the Texas State Library and Archives Commission.
 Both Jeanette and Jim are voracious mystery readers and viewers, borrowing many books, videos, and audiobooks from their public library.
 The fund is their way of giving back to all the libraries they have used.
 The Committee seeks to understand how applicant libraries will expand their collections; entice new users to their libraries and how this grant will update or expand their collections.

 Application is open to any public library in the state of Texas, including individual branch libraries of a larger library system.
 A public library is defined by the Texas Administrative Code: